 We got nothing against the Larabars we’ve been noshing for years, save for the fancy packaging and the crazy price tag.

 These candied kumquats are, quite simply, sliced citrus that’s simmered in sweetness until tender and just like candy.
 And we can’t get enough of ’em.

-Looks like an upside-down cake.
-Tastes like an upside-down cake.
-Yet this citrusy, sticky sweet dessert couldn’t be more right-side up.
+Looks like upside-down cake.
+Tastes like upside-down cake.
+Yet this sticky citrusy dessert couldn’t be more right-side up.